microsoft/BotFramework-Composer/extensions/assetLibrary/readme.md

 However, the packages that we care about will contain one of more of the following elements:

-* a .schema file describing an Adaptive $kind [LINK TO CUSTOM ACTIONS DOCS?]
+* a .schema file describing an Adaptive Dialog $kind. <a href="https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-dialogs-declarative?view=azure-bot-service-4.0">Learn more</a>
 * an `exported` folder containing one or more sets of dialog files
 * an `exported` folder containing one or more sets of LG files

 ## How to package a custom action

 1. <a href="https://docs.microsoft.com/en-us/composer/how-to-add-custom-action">Follow these steps</a> to create the code and schema for your custom action.
 Both the code and schema files are required to create the package.
-2. Add any additional exported dialogs using the instructions below.
+2. Optionally add additional dialogs to the bundle using the instructions below.

-TODO: What else is necessary?
-TODO: How can I bundle multiple actions in a single package
+3. Follow the "For Nuget" instructions below.

 ## How to package dialogs for re-use